adyscorpius/logseq-jira/README.md

 ## Logseq Jira Sync Plugin

-Bring Jira issue status and summaries to Logseq with this plugin.
+Bring Jira issue status and summaries to Logseq with Logseq-Jira.
+Include important fields like Priority, Status, Assignee and Reporter as block properties to then query within Logseq as needed.

 Check out the discussion on Logseq Forums by [clicking here](https://discuss.logseq.com/t/logseq-jira-plugin/12414?u=adit)

 ## Quick Start